History of Roman Empire for Dummies from Dummy

 Now, the particular unit, the emperor’s guards, decided who would rule and how the country would function.
 No more public speeches and debates.

-During the ruling of mentally unstable emperors, the roman Empire was growing to the lands of Britain, North Africa, and Jerusalem)
+During the rule of mentally unstable emperors, the Roman Empire was growing into the lands of Britain, North Africa, and Jerusalem.

-The following century was named the century of five Good emperors after the Flavian dynasty, which was one dynasty of good people.
-Who performed genocide the Jerusalem and made sure all people paid taxes for the fact they existed, but good people.
+The following century was named the century of the Five Good Emperors after the Flavian dynasty, which was a dynasty of good people.
+Who performed genocide in Jerusalem and made sure all people paid taxes for the fact that they existed, but were good people.

-During the first good emperor trojan reign, the Roman Empire was the largest of its size.
-Rome had over million people in it.
-Also, during his reign, the roman Empire was connected by the roads that are still being used in most of Europe.
+During the first good emperor, the Roman Empire was at its largest.
+Rome had over a million people in it.
+Also, during his reign, the Roman Empire was connected by the roads that are still being used in most of Europe.

-The last of the Good emperors, Marcus Aurelius, spent most of his time in battles, and in his free time, he wrote the manifest of stoic philosophy – Meditations.
+The last of the Good emperors, Marcus Aurelius, spent most of his time in battles, and in his free time, he wrote the manifesto of Stoic philosophy – Meditations.

 In the next 100 years, the emperors were put on the throne by the army and also quickly removed by it—random people, from felons to formerly enslaved people.